videlalvaro/rmq_ws_test/README.md

 Sample project that shows a simple HTML page that gets messages via Websockets from RabbitMQ.

-If you have the [RabbitMQ Websockets Plugin](https://github.com/videlalvaro/rabbitmq-websockets) plugin enabled, then you just need to server the files that are inside the `priv/www` of this project.
+If you have the [RabbitMQ Websockets Plugin](https://github.com/videlalvaro/rabbitmq-websockets) enabled, then you just need to server the files that are inside the `priv/www` of this project.
 You can do so with any web server, it doesn't have to be in Erlang.

 This project uses [Misultin](https://github.com/ostinelli/misultin) to server such folder.